puppetlabs/puppet-specifications/language/catalog_expressions.md

 Syntax:

      ResourceTypeDefinition
-       : private ?= 'private' 'define' QualifiedName ('(' ParameterList? ')')?
+       : 'define' QualifiedName ('(' ParameterList? ')')?
            '{' Statements? '}'
        ;

 * A Resource Type named the same as a type provided in a plugin will never be selected
 * The default parameter value expressions may not reference variables in the calling scope, and should not reference any of the other parameters in the list when using a runtime where the order is not guaranteed.
-It may reference meta parameters.
+It may reference meta parameters and global variables.
 * A define may occur at top level, or inside a class
 * A resource type defined inside a class automatically becomes prefixed with the containing class' name as its name space.
 * A resource type defined in a class only becomes visible if the class is loaded.
-* A resource type that is private may only be instantiated from with the same module
+* A resource type is evaluated lazily when an instance of the type is created, see [Modus Operandi][1].
+Each created instance evaluates the defined type's body once.

 <table><tr><th>Note</th></tr>
 <tr><td>